 Regardless of the source, regularly falling out of compliance with your room or under-roof ratios is a sign that your manual scheduling processes aren’t capturing the nuance needed for successful scheduling.
-A workforce management system can help you remain in compliance.
+A child care workforce management softwaresystem can help you remain in compliance.

 Sign #4: Overlapping annual or sick leave requests have inadvertently left you short-staffed

 COVID-19 has impacted leave scheduling as well.
 But even if staff are taking time off for standard annual or sick leave, failing to account for when workers will be away from your facility can leave you short-staffed at the last minute.
 If you’ve ever verbally confirmed a leave request, and then accidentally offered the same time away to another worker, you know first-hand how easily these mistakes can occur.

 Workforce management software can help in two ways.
 First, it can provide an automated means of capturing time-off requests from workers, so that you’re no longer the ‘middle person’ responsible for coordinating everything.
 In addition, solutions like Humanforce can incorporate black-out and grey-out rules, which prevent workers from scheduling leave during designated periods such as weeks other workers have already requested off.

 Sign #5: You’re wasting time manually coordinating shift swap requests between workers

 Juggling shift swaps can quickly become a nightmare without an automated process for facilitating roster changes.
 For example, if a worker calls off sick the morning of their shift, you’re likely to spend the next several hours calling and texting back and forth with others to provide cover.
 What poor use of time and energy for a manager.